 In the heart of San Miguel, you’ll find this tiny KaoKao Chocolate factory.
 They make their own delicious chocolate from scratch.
 You’ll be able to test out over 25 different types of chocolate.
 Also, you can learn about the tree-to-bar process which is fascinating.

-While you’re learning about how the Mayans used to do it back in the day you will get a chance to go back in time and taste the drink in the exact same style with the same tools they used to use.
-It’s probably going to taste a little bit sweeter than it did back in the day but nonetheless delicious.
+While you’re learning about the Mayans and how they used to make it back in the day you will get a chance to go back in time and taste a very similar drink to what they used to make.

 In about 90 minutes you will experience all of this + more.
 It’s a great little tour of a small local chocolate factory in Cozumel for anyone with a little bit of a sweet tooth like us 😉 We even bought a few bars to bring back home!